jup-ag/jupiter-swap-api-client/README.md

 ## Examples

+### Using the New Production API (Recommended)

-Here's a simplified example of how to use the `jup-swap-api-client` in your Rust application:
+Here's how to use the new production API with authentication:

 ```rust
 use jupiter_swap_api_client::{